chiaruey/address-search/README.md

 # Intention
-This project was deployed on the URL: [https://chiaruey.github.io/address-search/]
 It was created as an exercise of React, @material-ui and Google-Map API
 The Redux was not used, but useContext was used for managing React state